harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 Zapier is the most flexible solution.

-Although the form in this tutorial is a very simple one, If we wanted to add further steps to process our form data, then Zapier makes this super easy.
+Although the form we're about to build is a very simple one, if we wanted to add further steps to process our form data, then Zapier makes this easy.

 Say for example, we wanted to send the data via an email and then afterwards add the form submitter to our mailing list (pretty cool right?).
 We can do this easily with [multi-step Zaps](https://zapier.com/learn/getting-started-guide/multi-step-zaps/).